-Hiking in the Faroe Islands is an out of this world experience, and any adventurous trekker would have a blast discovering its untouched scenery.
+Hiking Faroe Islands is an out of this world experience, and any adventurous trekker would have a blast discovering its untouched scenery.
 The North Atlantic archipelago offers everything from mesmerizing lakes and steep climbs to heart-racing cliffside vistas.

 We had the chance to visit the Faroe Islands during one of the rainier times of the year, but we still managed to tackle some of the country’s best trails.
 There are plenty of short treks that take just a few hours, but serious hikers will find some multi-day routes to escape the crowds.

 After our 10-day road trip around the Faroe Islands and getting a taste of the superb hiking the country has to offer, we’re thrilled to share some of our favorite routes.
 Read below to find out 5 of the most incredible hikes in the Faroe Islands and plan your next trekking expedition.